thislancorp/opencdn/README.md

-opencdn
+Open Cdn

 =======

-The open source nginx cdn solution based on BSD license.
+The open source nginx cdn portal & billing system based on BSD license. the codes will be open soon...